actility/device-catalog/template/README.md

 A driver could either be public (Open-source) or private and not exposed (contact us in this case at **tpx-iot-flow@actility.com**).

 The file `driver.yaml` contains the information related to driver.
-If you have a driver already follows the LoRa Alliance standard codec API, then you need just to add this file.

 > Pay attention when choosing a `protocolId`, it should be the same used in `model.yaml`, it is important for establishing a link between the model and the expected driver.